ablab/quast/README.md

 ### Genome assembly evaluation tool

 QUAST stands for QUality ASsessment Tool.
-It evaluates genome/metagenome assemblies by computing various metrics.
+It evaluates genome/metagenome/diploid assemblies by computing various metrics.
-The current QUAST toolkit includes the general QUAST tool for genome assemblies, MetaQUAST, the extension for metagenomic datasets, QUAST-LG, the extension for large genomes (e.g., mammalians), and Icarus, the interactive visualizer for these tools.
+The current QUAST toolkit includes the general QUAST tool for genome assemblies, MetaQUAST, the extension for metagenomic datasets, QUAST-LG, the extension for large genomes (e.g., mammalians), dipQUAST, the extension for diploid datasets, and Icarus, the interactive visualizer for these tools.

 The QUAST package works both with and without reference genomes.
 However, it is much more informative if at least a close reference genome is provided along with the assemblies.